horiz31/cellular/README.md

 make -C $HOME/cellular install
 ```

-This will pull in the necessary dependencies, provision the system and start the cellular service
+This will pull in the necessary dependencies, install the sierra wireless drivers, provision the system and start the cellular service

 To make future changes in the provisioning:
 ```